 The popular Baldy Pass trail is one of the closest trails to Calgary in the mountains, so it’s popular from that standpoint alone.
 It’s a short and easy hike, though it will be moderate for those who don’t hike often.
-Most people will be able to knock off the 7.4 km return hike in two – three hours.
+Most people will be able to knock off the 7.4 km (or 8.6 km depending on who does the counting) return hike in two – three hours.
 With only 422 m of elevation gain, it’s also a great choice for families.

 I have done the Baldy Pass Trail in both summer and winter – and find the winter hike to be more beautiful.
 I think for those of you who are looking for an outing in the hills, that doesn’t take the whole day, the Baldy Pass trail is ideal.
 It offers a bit of everything – pretty forest walking, nice views of Nakiska Ski Resort, no navigation challenges, and a lovely view down the valley to the prairies from the pass itself.
 In summer, there is also the option to continue to Mount Baldy, but it requires some scrambling.

 The return hike is 7.4 km or 8.6 km depending on what map is right with an elevation gain of 487 metres or 1598 feet if you start on Highway 40.
 There is another longer option to Baldy Pass.
 It’s 13.7 km return and it starts at the Lusk Creek Day-use Area on Highway 68 (Sibbald Creek Trail).
 Yet another option is a 15.9 km hike from Wasootch Day Use Area to the Lusk Creek Day Use Area via the Baldy Pass trail

 Baldy Pass Trail can be made into a loop if combined with Highway #40.

 Allow 2.5 to 4 hours for the return hike.

 I would label it an easy hike unless you are an infrequent hiker.